COVID-19 and your utilities: what you need to know

 - Preventative Plumbing Program.
 If your existing application will be placed on hold, our program manager will contact you by email.

-- Any other non-critical programs that require a visit from our employees to a home or business.
+- Any other non-critical programs that require an in-home or business visit from our employees.

 Property owners: learn how to safely reopen buildings